exponential-io/android-navigation-drawer/README.md

-# android-navigation-drawer
+# Android NavigationDrawer

-Example Android project for learning how to implement a NavigationDrawer that uses Material Design.
+Example Android project for learning how to implement a `NavigationDrawer` that uses Material Design.

 Developing this project consists of several discrete steps:

-- Create `ActionBar` via `Toolbar` that conforms to Material Design (aka an appbar)
+- Create a `Toolbar` and set as a Material Design compliant `ActionBar` (aka an appbar)
-- Create `NavigationDrawer` that conforms to Material Design
+- Create a `NavigationDrawer` that conforms to Material Design
 - Add a `RecyclerView` to the `NavigationDrawer` to display a menu
 - Display a different `Fragment` on click of each menu item in the `NavigationDrawer`